 I’m sure you know the old saying: “If you make something idiot-proof, the world will just build a better idiot”.
 Unfortunately it’s downright, 100% true, and I’d bet $5 that your store isn’t as idiot-proof as you think it is.

-The problem is that we’re so close to our own stores, or those we develop for regularly, that sometimes we get to used to taking certain steps to think about what someone might do when visiting for the first time.
+The problem is that we’re so close to our own stores that we get used to taking certain steps in a particular order.
+We no longer think about what someone might do when visiting for the first time.
 We take all the steps an expert customer would take, instead of looking at the site with a fresh pair of eyes.

 What happens when you make a new change to your store?
 You test it, right?
 You browse to a product and then: